vuminhtue/SMU_Machine_Learning_Python/_episodes/08-Neural-Network.md

 - Since backpropagation has a high time complexity, it is advisable to start with smaller number of hidden neurons and few hidden layers for training.
 - The loss function for Classifier is **Cross-Entropy** while for Regression is **Square-Error**

+## 8.9.
+Notes
+- There are many other NN algorithms which will be introduced in the Deep Learning class